Bloodrock 2

-Bloodrock 2 is the second album by the Texas rock band Bloodrock.
-It was released on Capitol Records in October 1970 and produced by Terry Knight.
-The album was certified Gold by the RIAA in 1990.
+Bloodrock 2 is the second album by the Texas rock band Bloodrock, released on October 5, 1970, through Capitol Records.
+The album was certified Gold by the RIAA on January 3, 1990.

+Background

-In early 1971, the gory extended track "D.O.A." became the biggest hit of Bloodrock's career when it was issued in shorter form as a single.
+In Spring 1971, the gory extended album track "D.O.A." became the biggest hit of Bloodrock's career when it was issued in edited form as a single.

 The motivation for writing the song was explained in 2005 by guitarist Lee Pickens.
 "When I was 17, I wanted to be an airline pilot," Pickens said.
 "I had just gotten out of this airplane with a friend of mine, at this little airport, and I watched him take off.
 He went about 200 feet in the air, rolled and crashed."

+Chart performance

+On RPM's Canada Top Albums chart, the album peaked at No. 54.
+In the USA, the album charted on two different charts, on Billboard's Top LP's the album peaked at No. 21, during a thirty seven-week run on the chart, and on the Cashbox Top 100 Albums it peaked at No. 30, during a twenty eight-week run on the chart.